aliceportes/Case-Study-How-does-a-bike-share-navigate-speedy-success/README.md

 To achieve this goal, it is essential to gain a deeper understanding of how these two rider groups differ in their usage patterns.

-This capstone project provides an opportunity to apply the skills we've developed throughout the program, including: **data cleaning, analysis, and visualization**  to answer the company's central business question and support data-driven decision-making.

 ## Data Analysis Process Phases:

 **1. Ask: Define the problem and confirm stakeholder expectations**